sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 Note #1: For Reddit in particular, I've found that using [https://www.reddit.com/login](https://www.reddit.com/login), as opposed to https://reddit.com, works better for _Global_ Auto-Type.

-Note #2: There's a bug here as of version 2.3.1: If your database is locked, KeePassXC _should_ prompt you to unlock your database, then perform the AutoType.
+Note #2: There's a bug here as of version 2.3.1: If your database is locked, KeePassXC prompts you to unlock your database, then perform the AutoType.
 But as of version 2.3.1 I've found this workflow [a bit buggy](https://github.com/keepassxreboot/keepassxc/issues/1216).
-However if your database _unlocked_ before doing a Global Auto-Type you should be fine.
+However if your database _unlocked_ when you perform a Global Auto-Type you should be fine.

 <!-- With the shortcut set (and it doesn't have to be `Control + Option + v` of course), whenever our KeePassXC database is unlocked we can use the shortcut to Auto-Type our usernames and passwords, much like the normal Auto-Type functionality described above. -->